Below is a list of common questions about this project. Check back as more FAQs will be added as the project progresses.

 Understanding storage limits

-- You should check your usage to know more.
-The good news is that very few people (less than 5% of all Stanford University accounts) will be directly impacted by the new storage limitations.
+You should check your usage to find out.
+The good news is that very few people will be directly impacted by the new 5 TB storage limit.

-- Am I able to pay for additional storage over the 500 GB limit?
+Am I able to pay for additional storage over the 5 TB limit?

 Check your storage use